LSU Tigers men's basketball

-The LSU Tigers men's basketball team (aka.
-The Louisiana State University Tigers team) represents Louisiana State University in NCAA Division I men's college basketball.
-The Tigers are currently led by head coach Matt McMahon.
+The LSU Tigers men's basketball team (also known as the Louisiana State University Tigers team) represents Louisiana State University in NCAA Division I men's college basketball.
+The Tigers are currently led by head coach Will Wade.
 They play their home games in the Pete Maravich Assembly Center located on the LSU campus in Baton Rouge, Louisiana.
 The team participates in the Southeastern Conference.